You can still access the UC Berkeley Library’s services and resources during the closure. Here’s how.

 International Accountability Project.
 Public interest organization offering legal support to people seeking to hold international financial institutions (IFIs) accountable for violations of environmental and human rights law.

 International Forum on Globalization.
-Alliance of activists, scholars, economists, researchers and writers formed to stimulate new thinking, activity, and public education in response to economic globalization.
+Alliance of activists, economists, researchers and writers dedicated to public education and activity in response to globalization.

 New Rules for Global Finance.
-Coalition of development, human rights, labor, environmental, and religious organizations and scholars dedicated to the reform of the global financial architecture.
+Coalition of development, human rights, labor, environmental, and religious organizations dedicated to reforming global financial systems.

 Third World Network.
 Non-profit international network of organizations involved in issues relating to development, the Third World and North-South issues.